 Questions to Ask About Rowing Camps

 Choosing a rowing camp can be a challenging process, especially for families new to the sport.
-You need to think about the length, location, cost, what the camp offers, what you want to get out of camp, etc. The camp's website usually offers a lot of basic information, but this may not be enough to determine which camp to attend.
-While many of the articles on this blog explain camp types and what to expect, this article focuses on questions to ask camps (and answers to look for) to help you decide which one to choose.
+You need to think about the length, location, cost, what the camp offers, your goals, etc. The camp's website usually offers a lot of basic information, but this may not be enough to determine which camp to attend.
+While many articles on this blog explain camp types and what to expect, this article focuses on questions to ask camps (and answers to look for) to help you decide which to choose.

 What is the coach to camper ratio?

-For this, generally the lower the better.
+In general, the lower the better.
 A ratio of 1:8 (coach to rower) is one of the best you can find for larger multi-day camps.
 Smaller, local camps can have better ratios, but these are usually not as involved as overnight camps.
 It is important to remember that the higher the ratio, the less time coaches have to spend on each individual rower.
 This is less significant for longer camps, where coaches have weeks to work with all the athletes, but it is still worth considering.
-Also, if the camp is focused on preparing for a regatta, there is the risk coaches will focus mostly on the top boats instead of everyone - however this generally comes with the territory in general.
+Also, if the camp is focused on preparing for a regatta, there is the risk coaches will focus on the top boats instead of everyone - though this comes with the territory in general.

 What are the camp's goals and/or philosophies?